jschra/grater_expectations/README.md

 Because there are size constraints when it comes to using Python packages on AWS Lambda (max 250MB of loaded packages through layers), the decision was made to use Docker images instead (for which the size constraint is 10GB).

-Although this decision increases the complexity of the deployment a bit, `initialize_project.py` already provides you with all the boilerplate code you need to create a Docker image and load it to ECR.
+Although this decision increases the complexity of the deployment a bit, `grater create project --name project_name` already provides you with all the boilerplate code you need to create a Docker image and load it to ECR.
 Said logic can be found in:
 - Dockerfile: this file contains the required steps to build a new Docker image to deploy on AWS
 - build_image_store_on_ecr.sh: bash script containing all steps to create a new Docker image using the Dockerfile and load it to ECR, provided you have Docker Engine and AWS CLI installed and your user credentials (AWS) can be accessed.